 Interestingly, the act would have revised the definition of asbestos to include winchite, richterite and other asbestiform amphibole minerals.
 Winchite and richterite are found among tremolite asbestos in Libby, Montana, where W.R.
 Grace operated a now infamous vermiculite mine.

-Public health advocates continue to support a full ban on asbestos, but no legislation to ban asbestos in the U.S. has come forth since Bruce Vento Ban Asbestos and Prevent Mesothelioma Act.
+Public health advocates continue to support a full ban on asbestos, but no legislation to ban asbestos in the U.S. has come forth since the Bruce Vento Ban Asbestos and Prevent Mesothelioma Act.

 When will asbestos be banned in the U.S.?
 The future of a comprehensive asbestos ban remains unclear.